Chapter 5: An Unwanted Guardian

 The Directors were basically telling me that I had no choice but to remain under constant surveillance by some random Guardian who would be watching every single thing I did.
 They might even have to relocate me.

 My leg twitched which caused a squeaking sound on the tiled floor.

 "Are you alright Agent Moore?"
 The main figure asked.

 I nodded, but internally I felt like I was trapped in a cage that was slowly pressing against me.

 I merely glanced at what I assumed to be their eye level one by one until I stopped at the main Director.
 "With your permission, I would like to get my things together."
-I asked monotonously.
+I said monotonously.